sysadminstory/1and1-Mail-account-Manager/README.md

 ### CSV File format

 Creation of emails are only done using CSV files.
+You can list emails using the CSV format too

-The format of this file is the following :
+The format of this file or output is the following :

-Domain Name, Email Username, Display Name, First Name, Last Name, Password
+Domain Name, Email Username, Display Name, First Name, Last Name, Password,Type

+Type could be one of :
+* MAIL : the classic email account
+* REDIRECT : an email redirect
+* MAILBUSINESS : a "Business / Groupware" email
+* RESOURCE : a "Resource" for the Groupware function (like rooms, hardware, ...)
+* MAILINGLIST : a Mailing List
+* EXCHANGE : an Exchange account

+Creation is only supported for the MAIL type.
+Deletion is only supported for MAIL, REDIRECT and MAILBUSINESS type.
+Other type are used by the email list command.

 Example :
-domain.com, contact, John Smith, John, Smith,V3ryC0o1Passw0rd!
+domain.com, contact, John Smith, John, Smith,V3ryC0o1Passw0rd!,MAIL

 ## Limitation
-Currently only supporting those 1&1 contries :
+Currently only supporting those 1&1 countries :
 *  France
 *  United Kingdom

-You must use a domain name to log in : customer number are not supported
+You must use a domain name to log in : customer number are not supported.

 ## Contributing
 1. Fork it!